organisciak/dissertation/document/4_posterior_objective.md

 Just because there is disagreement does not mean that the data is problematic, however.
 It was found that high disagreement among non-expert workers is not necessarily indicative of problematic results.
-Low inter-rater agreement may indicate a difficult task or individual rogue workers.
+Low intercoder agreement may indicate a difficult task or individual rogue workers.
-While inter-rater agreement can be increased significantly by replacing the work of low quality workers, the improvement in accuracy is less defined.
+While intercoder agreement can be increased significantly by replacing the work of low quality workers, the improvement in accuracy is less defined.

 \newthought{These results shed light on} the characteristics of workers on a simple relevance judgment tasks.
 However, the most interesting finding seems to suggest the importance of a worker's time spent internalizing the codebook.
 Are there ways to encourage this sort of behavior?
 What other changes can we make through collection-time tweaks?
 The next chapter shifts focus to these issues.